vstelmakh/psr-test-logger/README.md

 > [!TIP]
 > For all the available methods check [TestLogger](src/TestLogger.php) and [Matcher](src/Match/Matcher.php), it's well documented and easy to understand.
 > Or simply use ⚡ autocompletion of your IDE!

+## Contributing and Support
+If you find this useful, don't hesitate to ⭐ give it a star!
+Contributions are welcome.
+Please check out the [CONTRIBUTING](CONTRIBUTING.md) for guidelines.

 ## Credits
 [Volodymyr Stelmakh](https://github.com/vstelmakh)